cinderblockgames/cindr.musicPlayer.js/README.md

 ### cindrM.getInternals
+Returns the internal tracking object used by cindr.musicPlayer.js.
+If you need direct access to the audio element, you can find it by calling **cindrM.getInternals().audio**.

-(internals, including the audio player object) (making changes to the returned object is unsupported and can result in unpredictable behavior)
+**NOTE:  Making changes to the internal tracking object is unsupported and can result in unpredictable behavior.**

 # Events
 ### play